Harnessing the power of offshore wind

 When’s it all happening?

 Construction on the new onshore substation at Cleve Hill started in July 2009 and was completed in October 2012.
 Offshore construction started in March 2011, when we installed the first of 177 foundations for the project.
 The first turbine was installed in January 2012, first power was achieved in October that year and the final turbine was installed in December 2012.
-The project should be fully operational by Spring 2013.
+The project was opened by Prime Minister David Cameron in July 2013.

 Major construction of Phase One is now complete.
 Cable burial and commissioing is ongoing.
 Take a look at our construction diary to find out what we’re working on at the moment.